 For more information on how to refer a patient, please contact one of our referrer engagement managers REM@genesiscare.co.uk

-Our clinical reference groups have reviewed treatment protocols and techniques against current evidence and the guidelines from the Royal College of Radiologists, ESTRO and other clinical authorities.
+Our clinical reference groups continue to review treatment protocols and techniques against current evidence and the guidelines from the Royal College of Radiologists, ESTRO and other clinical authorities.
 These have been revised and published for the main tumour types and accessible below.

-We appreciate that our surgical and oncology teams will face difficult decisions in the coming days and weeks.
+We appreciate that our surgical and oncology teams will face difficult decisions throughout the pandemic.
 We have accelerated the roll-out of our eMDT platform to ensure all best practice protocols are maintained.
 This system facilitates clinician peer review and combines videoconferencing and data technology to enable remote collaboration in a secure environment that tracks the patient journey.

 We are always looking to collaborate with talented consultants.
-We can help you build your private practice with medical secretary support, practice management systems, website and marketing support and free consultation rooms.
+We can help you build your private practice with practice management systems, website and marketing support and free consultation rooms.

 We welcome requests from individuals and academic institutions to access our state-of-the-art equipment and clinical support for treatment and research.
 To find out more about practising privileges or research opportunities, please contact us here REM@genesiscare.co.uk.

-GenesisCare has introduced Zoom for use in Telehealth consultations to provide an ongoing service and consultations in a safe environment for all patients and referrers.
-We have created a Zoom custom configuration to assist in managing your patient consultations by providing a virtual waiting room for patients.
+GenesisCare use Zoom in Telehealth consultations to provide an ongoing service and consultations in a safe environment for all patients and referrers.
+We have a Zoom custom configuration to assist in managing your patient consultations by providing a virtual waiting room for patients.
 Zoom is the same application used for virtual meetings across the business, with a custom configuration applied to your account to assist in managing your patient consultations by providing a virtual waiting room for patients.

 Along with recent COVID-19 challenges, the benefits of Telehealth include: